hkhimanshu26/Sentiment_analysis/README.md

 Dataset Used
 - IMDB Dataset of 50K Movie Reviews (CSV format)
+  { It is a very large file, so i tried to convert this csv file to pdf file as it becomes very small in size to upload}
 - Columns: 'review' (text), 'sentiment' (positive/negative)
 - 80% training and 20% testing split